isaiahtx/Schtoics/README.md

 # UPDATE: THIS PROJECT IS OFFICIALLY NO LONGER WORKING AS OF 9/24/2023

 Due to changes in selenium, this project no longer works with the newest and latest versions of python.
-In the meantime, I recommend the useful (and much better) [calendarize-webreg](https://github.com/AdoryVo/calendarize-webreg) by Adory Vo.
+In the meantime, I recommend the useful [calendarize-webreg](https://github.com/AdoryVo/calendarize-webreg) by Adory Vo (although sadly it has many less features, for example, it is not integrated with the official UCSD calendar and it breaks for unusual types of classes, like seminars).

 # Schtoics
 Pronounced "Skuh-tow-icks", Schtoics is a tool that converts a UCSD WebReg schedule and the official UCSD Academic Calendar to a .ICS file that can be used in Google Calendar.